 - To embed sustainability, and climate change and biodiversity in all FPH policy developments

 - To promote best practice in sustainability, climate change and biodiversity work across the Faculty and to and through its membership

 - To promote sustainability, climate change and biodiversity across the curriculum for specialist Trainees

 - To increase the Faculty’s profile in sustainability, climate change and biodiversity work

 - To advise on the Faculty’s ethical investment policy and the transition to carbon neutrality by 2030

-The Climate & Health Committee will provide guidance and support to the FPH Board and other committees to ensure sustainability, climate change and biodiversity is embedded in all aspects of the work being undertaken by the Faculty.
+The Climate and Health Committee provides guidance and support to the FPH Board and other committees to ensure sustainability, climate change and biodiversity is embedded in all aspects of the work being undertaken by the Faculty.

-The Climate & Health Committee will meet a minimum of three times a year for face-to-face meetings, with an opportunity for teleconferences between meetings to ensure the work programme is being delivered as per an agreed schedule.
-The committee will report to the Health Policy Committee.
+The Climate and Health Committee meets a minimum of three times a year for face-to-face meetings, with an opportunity for teleconferences between meetings to ensure the work programme is being delivered as per an agreed schedule.
+The committee reports to the Advocacy and Policy Committee.

-Membership shall consist of a Chair and stakeholders to include the following:
+Membership consists of a Chair and stakeholders to include the following: